HMI Template Standard - ISA-101 Compliant

 Purpose: Displays for non-routine operations such as lineup changes, equipment switching, or complex routine tasks.
 Provide sufficient information for process diagnostics.

-Screen shot of Level 3 Page - (Form) in Fuuz, may include more details based upon specific deployment needs.
+The Level 3 page is a Form screen in Fuuz and may include more details based upon specific deployment needs.

 Level 4: Diagnostic Displays